1958 conclave: Balloting

-An antipope had used the name John XXIII during the Western Schism in the 15th century when three men claimed to be the pope, but Roncalli's mention of 22 "of indisputable legitimacy" established that he wanted to be John XXIII.
+An antipope had once used the name John XXIII during the Western Schism in the 15th century when three men claimed to be pope, but Roncalli's mention of 22 "of indisputable legitimacy" established that he wanted to be called John XXIII.
 Some historians thought the question of the earlier John XXIII's legitimacy was unresolved, but Roncalli was less interested in ancient disputes than in the associations he had for the name John and a desire to break with the popes named Pius that preceded him.
-Later he gave Cardinal Maurice Feltin of Paris another reason: "in memory of France and in the memory of John XXII who continued the history of the papacy in France".
+Later, he gave Cardinal Maurice Feltin of Paris another reason: "In memory of France and in the memory of John XXII, who continued the history of the papacy in France."

-Following an old tradition, immediately after his election, Pope John gave his scarlet zucchetto to the Secretary of the conclave, Alberto di Jorio.
+Following an old tradition, immediately after his election, Pope John XXIII gave his scarlet zucchetto to the secretary of the conclave, Alberto di Jorio.
 This indicated that John would include him when he first named cardinals.
 Nicola Canali announced the results of the election and Roncalli's choice of name.
-Pope John appeared on the balcony of St. Peter's Basilica and gave his blessing.
+John XXIII appeared on the balcony of St. Peter's Basilica and gave his blessing.
 At his request, the cardinals did not leave their enclosure but remained in the conclave overnight.
-He joined the cardinals for dinner that evening, but did not eat.
-The conclave ended the next day after Mass in the Sistine Chapel and an address by Pope John to the cardinals which was broadcast on radio.
-He set the date of his coronation for 4 November, sooner than is traditional and a Tuesday rather than the traditional Sunday, perhaps because it was the feast of Saint Charles Borromeo, whom Roncalli had made the subject of a five-volume study.
+He joined the cardinals for dinner that evening but did not eat.
+The conclave ended the next day after a Mass in the Sistine Chapel and an address by John XXIII to the cardinals, which was broadcast on radio.
+He set the date of his coronation for 4 November, sooner than is traditional and on Tuesday rather than on the traditional Sunday, perhaps because it was the feast of Saint Charles Borromeo, whom Roncalli had made the subject of a five-volume study.
 He was reported to have expressed regret that he would "never again see Venice".

 Early reports said that Roncalli led in the balloting on the morning of the third day and then received almost unanimous support in that afternoon's single ballot.
 With the election of a 77-year-old, many churchmen interpreted the choice of Roncalli as picking a "pope of transition".
 John XXIII himself said, when he took possession of the Lateran Basilica on 23 November 1958: "We do not have the right to see a long way ahead of us."
 In early November, Pope John wrote letters to Mindszenty and Stepinac expressing regret that they were unable to participate in the conclave.
-On 17 November he announced a consistory to create new cardinals on 15 December.
+On 17 November, he announced a consistory to create new cardinals on 15 December.
 Ignoring the longstanding maximum of 70 members, he increased the size of the College to 74 members.